ai-ptd-dev/ptd-python-cli/docs/guides/getting-started.md

 1. **Explore the code**: Look at existing commands for patterns
 2. **Add your command**: Follow the development workflow
-3. **Benchmark**: Compare Ruby vs Rust performance
+3. **Benchmark**: Compare Python vs Rust performance
 4. **Optimize**: Profile and improve bottlenecks
 5. **Deploy**: Use the Rust binary in production

 ## Tips

-- Keep Ruby and Rust implementations functionally identical
+- Keep Python and Rust implementations functionally identical
-- Use Ruby for rapid prototyping
+- Use Python for rapid prototyping
 - Transpile to Rust for production deployment
 - Run both test suites to ensure parity
 - Use the performance benchmarks to validate improvements